How to get a personal loan with low interest rates

 Most lenders allow borrowers to check their rates through prequalification before formally applying for a loan.
 For this step, you’ll need to provide your contact information as well as your estimated gross income, date of birth and Social Security number.

 The best part about prequalifying for a loan is that you’ll know exactly what you may be eligible for with that specific lender without hurting your credit, as lenders only need to do a soft pull for this step.
-Prequalify for at least two lenders to get a well-rounded idea as to what you could qualify for.
+Prequalify for at least three lenders to get a well-rounded idea as to what you could qualify for.

 How personal loan interest rates work